 The Replenishment module incorporates many unique features that allow you to tailor usage tracking to fit the structure of your company and the characteristics of individual product lines.
 With this module you can:

-- Define which types of transactions constitute usage when shipping (including definition by order type or line type). - Include/exclude warehouse transfers from usage. - Track usage in user-specified period "buckets." - Modify usage rate formulas for weighted average to indicate trends. - View details of usage transaction documents for decisions to include/ exclude usage on a per document or line item basis. - Define usage periods per product line. - Exclude abnormal sales from usage tracking. - Modify usage tracked prior to replenishment calculations.
+- Define which types of transactions constitute usage when shipping (including definition by order type or line type). - Include/exclude warehouse transfers from usage. - Track usage in user-specified period "buckets." - View details of usage transaction documents for decisions to include/ exclude usage on a per document or line item basis. - Define usage periods per product line. - Exclude abnormal sales from usage tracking. - Modify usage tracked prior to replenishment calculations.